yellyoshua/blender/README.md

 ---

 Blender is a global platform for creating intercultural connections and online communities.
-It focuses on networking and friendship, facilitating social relationships in over 190 countries, with strict user control to ensure a secure environment.
+It focuses on networking and friendship, facilitating social relationships in all countries, with strict user control to ensure a secure environment.

 [Spanish Version](README.ES.md)